 How Major Maxwell Mahama Died

-The gruesome mob of late Major Maxwell Adams Mahama is a heartbreaking tale that can be ascribed to a horrific fate.
+The gruesome mobbing of late Major Maxwell Adams Mahama is a heartbreaking tale that can be ascribed to a horrific fate.
 No one could have perceived such a fate for the young veteran who only woke up like everyone else to a normal morning.
 He became a victim of false alarm from mobs who were too quick to judge before getting the facts straight.

 It was while taking money from his pocket to pay for his purchase that the snail seller saw his pistol tucked around his waist.
 Soon after he had left, she called the assemblyman of the area, William Baah, to report what she had seen.
-Without verifying the information, William Baah, who is now in police custody, mobilized with townfolks to attack the supposedly armed robber who had been sighted by the women.
+Without verifying the information, William Baah, who is now in police custody, mobilized some townfolks to attack the supposedly armed robber who had been sighted by the women.

-The Director-General of Police Criminal Investigation Department (CID), DCOP Bright Oduro who gave a press conference in Accra said most of the people involved in the lynching has been arrested including women.
+The Director-General of Police Criminal Investigation Department (CID), DCOP Bright Oduro who gave a press conference in Accra said most of the people involved in the lynching has been arrested, including women.